mvolkmann/blog/src/nushell.md

 ```

 The row indexes in the first column can be used to
-retrieve only a specific row using the `nth` function.
+retrieve only a specific row using the `nth` command.
 For example, we can add `| nth 1` to the end of the command
 to only output the row for the file `lib.deno.d.ts`.